 2.1.2 The Principle of Reciprocity as the Determining Factor

-As has been briefly mentioned, Britain feared a reaction by Germany to the deportations.
-Throughout the war, this fear was one of the most important factors in Germany’s adherence to the regulations and measures prescribed by the Geneva Convention for the humane treatment of prisoners of war the principle of reciprocity: Since the enemy also had its own captured soldiers in custody – in the case of Great Britain, Germany also had a disproportionately larger number of prisoners in the early years of the war – the enemy’s prisoners of war in its own custody would have to be treated as well as necessary, according to a minimum standard established under the Geneva Convention, to prevent or prevent them by giving the enemy as few reasons as possible to treat its own soldiers below this minimum level (see Held 2007, p.
+As has been mentioned, Britain feared a reaction by Germany to the deportations.
+Throughout the war, this fear was one of the most important factors in countries adherence to the regulations and measures prescribed by the Geneva Convention for the humane treatment of prisoners of war the principle of reciprocity: Since the enemy also had captured soldiers in custody – in the case of Great Britain, Germany also had a disproportionately larger number of prisoners in the early years of the war – the enemy’s prisoners of war in its own custody would have to be treated as well as necessary, according to a minimum standard established under the Geneva Convention, to prevent mistreatment of one’s own captured soldiers by giving the enemy as few reasons as possible to treat them below this minimum level (cf. Held 2007, p.
 63).
 Mackenzie notes that it was this principle that protected German POWs from British retaliation, especially in the later years of the war, when the Luftwaffe increasingly dropped bombs on civilian targets.
-Against the background of the reciprocity principle, it was then also possible to organize several prisoner exchanges (see Mackenzie 1994, p.
+Against the background of the reciprocity principle, it was then also possible to organize several prisoner exchanges (cf. Mackenzie 1994, p.
 491).
-According to Mackenzie, it is this principle, even more than the Geneva Convention per se and the participation in a “commom humanity” that the convention sometimes embodies, which determined the adherence to this convention over the largest period of the war in the West (cf. ibid., p.
+According to Mackenzie, it is this principle, even more than the Geneva Convention per se and the participation in a “common humanity” that the convention sometimes embodies, which determined the adherence to it over the largest period of the war in the West (cf. ibid., p.
 518).
 Against this background, the relatively good care of the prisoners of war, which will be briefly described in the next section, makes perfect sense.

 2.1.3 Living Conditions in the Camps and the Political Attitudes of the Prisoners

 At the beginning of the war, the War Ministry under Leslie Hore-Belisha was responsible for the administration of the German prisoners of war, which was also responsible for their accommodation and care.
-As already mentioned, the first 112 prisoners were divided into two different camps, one for officers and one for enlisted men (see Held 2007, p.
+As already mentioned, the first 112 prisoners were divided into two different camps, one for officers and one for common soldiers of lower ranks (see Held 2007, p.
 26 ff.).